illwieckz/GVFS/Readme.md

 The RGFS source code in this repo is available under the MIT license.
 See [License.md](License.md).

-RGFS relies on the GvFlt filter driver, available as a prerelease NuGet package with its own [license](GvFlt_EULA.md).
+RGFS relies on the RgFlt filter driver, available as a prerelease NuGet package with its own [license](RgFlt_EULA.md).